-In this example, the decision variable, $\mathbf{x}$ , is a local variable, and the objective expressed explicitly.
-Alternatively, the decision variable and objective may be variables in your model, as in this example:
+In this example, the decision variable $\mathbf{x}$ is a local variable, and the objective expressed explicitly.
+Alternatively, the decision variable and objective can be variables in your model, as in this example.

+'''

 NlpDefine( X:annualMaintExpense, Obj:costOfOwnership )

+'''

-To minimize over several decision variables, X is a vector, and the index of that vector is specified using the parameter Vars.
-The objective must be a variable or expression that depends on X, but must evaluate to a scalar.
-For example, to find a vector of coefficients, Coeff, indexed by K, that minimize errorMeasure, the problem is formulated as
+To minimize over several decision variables, $\mathbf{x}$ is a vector, and the index of that vector is specified using the parameter Vars.
+The objective must be a variable or expression that depends on $\mathbf{x}$ , but must evaluate to a scalar.
+For example, to find a vector of coefficient Coeff, indexed by $\mathbf{x}$ , that minimize errorMeasure, the problem is formulated as follows.

+'''

 NlpDefine( Vars: K, X: Coeff, Obj: errorMeasure )

+'''

-Representing Constraints
+Representing constraints

 A system of equations and inequalities can be represented as a set of constraints without an objective.
-Discrete constraint satisfaction problems can also be encoded using integervalued variables.
-When there is no objective, the optimizer will generally terminate when any feasible solution has been located.
-Systems of nonlinear equations can be extremely difficult to solve, and it may be unrealistic to expect an optimizer to find a solution just because it can be expressed, so a certain degree of realism is essential.
+Discrete constraint satisfaction problems can also be encoded using integer-valued variables.
+When there is no objective, the Optimizer generally terminates when any feasible solution is located.
+Systems of nonlinear equations can be extremely difficult to solve, and it might be unrealistic to expect an Optimizer to find a solution just because it can be expressed, so a certain degree of realism is essential.

 GoalSeek A goal-seek functionality seeks a value for a scalar x that causes scalar y to be equal to g, where y depends on x.
 Since x is scalar, the Vars index does not need to be specified, and because there is a single constraint, no Constraints index is necessary.
-When we use GoalSeek, equality is usually desired, so the Sense parameter is specified as '=' (otherwise it defaults to '<=').
+When we use GoalSeek, equality is usually desired, so the Sense parameter is specified as = (otherwise it defaults to <=).
 Since any feasible solution is sought, no object needs to be specified.
-Hence, simple GoalSeek requires parameters X, Lhs, and Rhs.
+Thus, simple GoalSeek requires parameters X, Lhs, and Rhs.